 - No more than half the area of land around the original house is covered by additions or other buildings.

-Bear in mind that these limits are for single-storey extensions built between the 30th May 2013 and the 30th May 2019.
-Guidance is likely to change after then.
-Plus, they only apply to conservatories which are to be built on houses.
+These limits applied to single-storey extensions built between the 30th May 2013 and the 30th May 2019.
+However, this guidance has now been made permanent by the UK government.
+It also only applies to conservatories which are to be built on houses.
 Planning permission is always required for conservatories built on flats or maisonettes.
 There are other instances when planning permission may be required too, which are covered below.

 If you live in a conservation area and want to build a conservatory, planning permission may be required, even if it adheres to the aforementioned limits.
 Conservation areas are areas where local councils are obliged to preserve special architectural or historical characteristics.
 Therefore, further restrictions on the alterations you can make to your property tend to be in place.